na-na-hi/renget/archive/how2playba.md

 The place where u buy stuff and rub Sora's forehead.

 >Normal shop
-Buy out the artifacts in the normal shop at the bottom every day, until you have a nice stack of 200 of the target item.
+Buy out the artifacts/OOParts in the normal shop at the bottom every day, until you have a nice stack of 200 of the target item.
 Ignore the tickets (unless if you're a korean leviathan whale), because they're not worth your gems; and get the enhancement stones *only if you need them*.
 Buying the activity reports with credits is kind of bad (as in really bad).

 >Eleph shops